-The contracted renewable additions that were modeled as part of this study as well as the recently awarded renewable projects through NYSERDA's 2021 Tier 1 solicitation show that much progress is being made towards achieving the 2030 mandate.
-Additional renewable projects will be required between now and 2030 to meet the mandate.
+The contracted renewable additions that were modeled as part of this study as well as NYSERDA's 2021 Tier 1 solicitation project awards show that much progress is being made towards achieving the 2030 mandate of 70% renewable energy.
+Based on forecasted energy demand, additional renewable projects will be required between now and 2030 to meet the mandate.